389ds/389ds.github.io/docs/389ds/design/dynamic-lists-design.md

 ### Example 2 - Request a special attribute "employeeNumber"

+Plugin configuration (same as the last example)

 ```
 dynamicListObjectclass: groupOfUrls
 dynamicListUrlAttr: memberUrl
 dynamicListAttr: member
 ```

-Dynamic entry that uses an attribute "employeeNumber" in the URL which triggers **dynamicListAttr** to be ignored.
+A dynamic entry that uses an attribute "employeeNumber" in the URL causes **dynamicListAttr** to be ignored.
 While the LDAP standard allows for multiple attributes to be requested in an LDAP Url the plugin only looks at the first requested attribute.
 All other requested attributes are ignored.

 ```
 cn=dynamic_employee_group,ou=groups,dc=example,dc=com